 REQUIRED: EDUCATION, EXPERIENCE, KNOWLEDGE AND SKILLS

-The NEON Project will be selecting a Senior Field Ecologist.
+The NEON Project will be selecting a Field Ecologist II.
 Equivalent education and experience may be considered.

-- Five (5) or more years’ related experience.
+- Three (3) or more years’ of related experience.

 All Field Ecologist Levels:

 - Ability to work in a team environment.